Source: Office for National Statistics; Government Actuaries’ Department

 |Projection base-year||Annual net migration (long-term)||Total Fertility Rate (long-term)||Life expectancy at birth (2031)|

-In further sets of projections, assumed net migration levels have risen several times in response to the rapid increase in migration flows to and from the UK – and due to some improvement in survey coverage and procedural changes in the estimation of long-term flows.
-Changes in fertility and mortality assumptions have been comparatively less significant.
-As a result of these adjustments, projected population growth rates have also progressively increased: in the most recent projection (2010) the estimated size of the UK population in 2031 is 11 million higher than in projections produced in the early 1990s.
-Increases in net migration assumptions were the main drivers of the higher projected demographic growth rates until the 2004 revision and in the 2010 revision, while the combined effect of revised fertility and mortality assumptions has played a greater role in the faster projected population increase resulting in the 2006 and 2008 projections.
+In the subsequent sets of projections, upward revisions of assumed net migration levels were introduced to reflect the rapid increase in migration flows to and from the UK – and due to some improvement in survey coverage and procedural changes in the estimation of long-term flows.
+As a result of these adjustments, projected population growth rates have also progressively increased: in the latest revision (2014-based) the projected size of the UK population in 2031 is 11 million higher than in projections produced in the mid-1990s.
+Increases in net migration assumptions were the main drivers of the higher projected demographic growth rates in most subsequent revisions, while changes in fertility and mortality assumptions have been comparatively less significant.
+However in projections released from the second half of the 2000s net migration assumptions were subject to less sizeable adjustments (in the range 165-200K), resulting in rather similar population trajectories.

 - Dormon O. “Childbearing of UK and non-UK born women living in the UK - 2011 Census data.”
 ONS, London, February 2014.